-Your doctor will give you instructions about what to do before your blood test or radioisotope scan.
+Your doctor will give you instructions about how to prepare for your blood test or radioisotope scan.

-- You will be told to stop taking the T4 hormone replacements about 2–6 weeks before your follow-up appointment.
+- Prepare to stop taking your T4 hormone replacement medicine about 2–6 weeks before your follow-up appointment.

-- Without hormone replacements, your thyroid hormone levels will decrease and you may experience symptoms of hypothyroidism.
+- Once you stop, your thyroid hormone levels will decrease and you may experience symptoms of hypothyroidism.

-- rhTSH is a man-made drug that is a copy of the TSH produced by your body, and it ensures there is enough TSH in your body for accurate test results.
+- rhTSH is a synthetic drug that is a copy of the TSH produced by your body.

 - It is given as two injections, 24 hours apart.